 Victoria Peak or The Peak is a “must visit” destination and one of the major tourist attractions in Hong Kong.
-What so unique about The Peak?
+What is so unique about The Peak?
 First, you’ll be thrilled riding the Peak Tram in getting there.
-Second, you will be rewarded by the panoramic view of a magnificent skyline and the waterfront that will take your breath away.
+Second, you will be rewarded with the panoramic view of a magnificent skyline and the waterfront that will take your breath away.

-Perching on an elevation of 552 meters (1,811 feet), The Peak is the highest point on Hong Kong Island and undeniably the place where every visitors will surely enjoy a bird’s-eye view of Hong Kong.
+Perching on an elevation of 552 meters (1,811 feet), The Peak is the highest point on Hong Kong Island and undeniably the place where every visitor will surely enjoy a bird’s-eye view of Hong Kong.

 For me, I chose the Peak Tram for I want to experience the best and most unique ride in getting to The Peak.